-- (a) The person appointed by the Director of the Department of Planning and Land Use to serve as fire chief in the unincorporated areas not within a fire protection district. - (b) The chief officer of a fire protection district. - (c) The Sheriff when enforcing Chapter 33 within the unincorporated areas not within a fire protection district.
+- (a) The person appointed by the Board of Supervisors to serve as fire chief in the unincorporated areas not within a fire protection district. - (b) The chief officer of a fire protection district. - (c) The Sheriff when enforcing Chapter 33 of the County Fire Code within the unincorporated areas of the County not within a fire protection district.